cloudblog004/fantasticfoodies/content/en/posts/3174-step-by-step-guide-to-prepare-ultimate-chicken-and-amp-prawn-dumplings.md

 1. Make ready  Crispy fried onion bits

 This chicken coop will help protect your chickens from the sun and the elements.
 This chicken coop comes with simple instructions for convenient assembly. Дополнения к сетам. Напитки.
-Chicken is an esoteric programming language by Torbjörn Söderstedt, in which &#34;chicken&#34; is the only valid symbol.
-A chicken program consists of the tokens &#34;chicken&#34;, &#34; &#34; and &#34;\n&#34;.
+Chicken is an esoteric programming language by Torbjörn Söderstedt, in which *chicken* is the only valid symbol.
+A chicken program consists of the tokens *chicken*, * * and *\n*.

 <!--inarticleads2-->

-##### Instructions to make Chicken &amp; Prawn Dumplings:
+##### Instructions to make Chicken & Prawn Dumplings:

 1. Chop the prawns to a rough ground consistency
 1. In a bowl, add the Chicken, prawn, coriander, spring onion, finely chopped water chestnuts, garlic, ginger and salt, white pepper, mix well until the mixture becomes sticky